Here we are: December. This month means chilly weather, holiday cheer, and… the end of another tax year!

 Now is a good time to adjust the amount of taxes withheld from your paycheck.
 Adjust your withholding on your W-4 and refile the form with your employer so that there are no surprises at tax time.

 10. Use your Gift Tax Exclusion

-If you’re helping your aging parents or children just starting their careers, you can give up to $15,000 (in 2020) without having to file a gift tax return.
+If you’re helping your aging parents or children just starting their careers, you can give up to $15,000 in a single year without having to file a gift tax return.

 Be thoughtful about whether you want to give cash or non-cash gifts.
 By gifting securities, you can help your recipient get started in investing for their personal goals.
 You can also remove both the present value and any potential future growth of the transferred assets from your taxable estate.

 The American Opportunity credit and the Lifetime Learning tax credit can make higher education costs more affordable.

 The American Opportunity credit offsets up to $2,500 for each eligible student: